Bert Fields: Early life and legal career

-Fields was born in Los Angeles, California, the son of Mildred (Rubin), a ballet dancer, and F. Maxwell Fields, an eye surgeon.
+Bertram Harris Fields was born on March 31, 1929, in Los Angeles, California, the only child of Mildred Arlyn Rubin, a former ballet dancer, and F. Maxwell Fields, an eye surgeon.
 His family was Jewish.

-He received his B.A. from University of California, Los Angeles, in 1949 and his LL.B. from Harvard Law School (magna cum laude) in 1952.
+He received his B.A. from the University of California, Los Angeles, in 1949, and his LL.B. from Harvard Law School (magna cum laude) in 1952.
 He was a member of the California and New York Bars.
 Fields' notable clients included Michael Jackson, The Beatles, Warren Beatty, James Cameron, Mike Nichols, Joel Silver, Tom Cruise, Dustin Hoffman, Mario Puzo, and John Travolta.

 Fields represented George Lucas in contract negotiations with The Walt Disney Company regarding Disney theme parks.
 He also represented Paramount Pictures in its appeal of the Buchwald v.
 Paramount case over Coming to America, and in other civil litigation.
 He represented Jeffrey Katzenberg in a landmark action against Disney, and also obtained a multimillion-dollar judgement for George Harrison against his former business manager.
 Representing DreamWorks SKG and Steven Spielberg, he defeated an application for an injunction against exhibition of Amistad.

 Fields also represented Michael Jackson during contract talks with Sony Music, in the early 1990s and during the 1993 child molestation allegations made against Jackson.

 Fields defended the Church of Scientology after many of its celebrity members, including Tom Cruise, John Travolta, and Chick Corea, were boycotted in Germany, where the religion is not legally recognized.
 He wrote an open letter to Chancellor Helmut Kohl in the International Herald Tribune comparing the boycotts to Nazi book burnings.